To cancel out, nullify, or treat as non-existent. For the now-to-new practitioner, it means to thwart or limit a value generation possibility.

 Closer to the source.
 Happening earlier in a sequence of activities.
 See also Downstream.

-Benefit.
-The three main forms of value are economic value, conceptual value and experienced value.
-In the now-to-new realm we mostly talk about experienced value.
+Tangible or intangible benefit.
+The three main forms of value are economic value, conceptual value, and experienced value, which includes meaning and joy.
+On this website, I mostly talk about experienced value.
 Value is not ‘delivered’, as if by FedEx.
 It is co-created through the interaction between the beneficiary (e.g. consumer or user) and the value generator.
 See Wikipedia: Service-dominant logic.
 Value is a unifying principle: the red thread that unites intent, strategy, mission, project work, capability expansion, and other business fundamentals.

 Value for customers means that after they have been assisted by a self-service process (cooking a meal or withdrawing cash from an ATM) or a full-service process (eating out at a restaurant or withdrawing cash over the counter in a bank) they are or feel better off than before.